zhy2002/neutron/readme.md

 * event notification strategy - self,children,parent; descendant,parent; self; ...
 * fire rules by group
 * warning rules and suppressed warning
+* Consider adding MapUiNode which maps one UiNode to another.

 = event trigger opportunity is up to the ui implementor = states should be independent, e.g. parent.disabled child.disabled should be independent. getValue v.s. getInheritedValue